chteuchteu/CorporateVCardsBundle/README.md

 nor secure, but to avoid displaying clear e-mail addresses in the vcards HTML source.

 ## Contribute
 All contributions are welcomed!
-Please create your pull-requests against the `devel` branch.
+Please create your pull-requests against the `master` branch.